-The HVAC/R Program is part of The Massachusetts Department of Professional Licensure and is 13 weeks in duration.
+The HVAC/R Program is an approved program from The Massachusetts Department of Occupational Licensure and is 13 weeks in duration.
 The instruction is located within our 2300 sq. ft space with labs and equipment; with the majority of learning being "Hands-on".
-The topics of study are: Basic Electricity, Oil Heat, Gas Heat, Domestic and Commercial Refrigeration, Central A/C, and Heat pumps.
+The topics of study are: Basic Electricity, Oil Heat, Gas Heat, Domestic and Commercial Refrigeration (not over 10 tons), Central A/C, and Heat pumps.
 Also included are: EPA Test Preparation, component diagnosis, troubleshooting, installation, component selection and sizing.
 "Hands-on" exercises include soldering and brazing techniques, use of the digital multi-meter, electrical circuit wiring, component removal and replacement, and troubleshooting exercises.
 The DAY program includes NEC (National Electrical Code).